AhmetEnesKCC/hagia-case/README.md

-# Hagia Software - Case
+# Hagia Project - Case

 ### This app uses the following languages, packages and frameworks